ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 #### 3.1.3 The `Subscription` Type

-`Subscription` is a root operation type in GraphQL schema but unlike queries, it is an optional type.
-In Ballerina, the service itself is the schema and all the subscription resolvers in the GraphQL service are mapped to fields in the root `Subscription` type.
+The `Subscription` type in a GraphQL schema is used to continuously fetch data from a GraphQL service.
+In Ballerina, each `resource` method with the `subscribe` accessor inside a GraphQL service is mapped to a field in the root `Subscription` type.

 ###### Example: Adding a Field to the `Subscription` Type